Completed Iwahori-Hecke algebras and parahoric Hecke algebras for Kac-Moody groups over local fields: Introduction

 \section{Introduction}

-Let $\mathbf{G}_0$ be a split reductive group over a non archimedean local field $\mathcal{K}$ and $G_0=\mathbf{G}_0(\mathcal{K})$.
-An important tool in the study of the representation theory of $G$ are Hecke algebras.
-They are attached to each compact open subgroup of $G$: if $K$ is such a group, the Hecke algebra $\mathcal{H}_K$ associated to $K$ is the set of $K$-bi-invariant functions on $G_0$, with compact support; this set being equipped with some convolution product.
-Two choices of $K$ are of particular interest.
-The first one is when $K=K_s=\mathbf{G}(\mathcal{O})$, where $\mathcal{O}$ is the ring of integers of $\mathcal{K}$, which is a maximal compact open subgroup of $G$.
-Then $\mathcal{H}_s=\mathcal{H}_{K_s}$ is commutative and is called the spherical Hecke algebra of $G_0$.
-This algebra can be described explicitly thanks to the Satake isomorphism: if $W^v$ is the Weyl group of $G$ and $Q^\vee$ is the coweight lattice of $G_0$, $\mathcal{H}_s$ is isomorphic to $\C[Q^\vee]^{W^v}$, which is the sub-algebra of $W^v-$invariant elements of the algebra of the group $(Q^\vee,+)$.
-The second is when $K=K_I$ is the Iwahori subgroup of $G_0$.
-Then $\mathcal{H}:=\HH_{K_I}$ is called the Iwahori-Hecke algebra of $G_0$.
-It has a basis indexed by the affine Weyl group of $G$, the Bernstein-Lusztig basis, and the product of two elements of this basis can be expressed with the Bernstein-Lusztig presentation.
-It enables to determine the center of $\mathcal{H}$ and one sees that it is isomorphic to the spherical Hecke algebra of $G_0$.
-We summarize these results as follows:
+Let $\mathbf{G}_0$ be a split reductive group over a non-Archimedean local field $\mathcal{K}$ and set $G_0=\mathbf{G}_0(\mathcal{K})$.
+An important tool to study complex representations of $G_{0}$ are Hecke algebras attached to each open compact subgroup of $G_{0}$: if $K$ is such a subgroup, the Hecke algebra $\mathcal{H}_K$ associated to $K$ is the convolution algebra of complex-valued $K$-bi-invariant functions on $G_0$ with compact support.
+Two choices of $K$ are of particular interest: the first one is when $K=K_s=\mathbf{G}(\mathcal{O})$ with $\mathcal{O}$ being the ring of integers of $\mathcal{K}$.
+In this case, $K_{s}$ is a maximal open compact subgroup of $G$ and $\mathcal{H}_s=\mathcal{H}_{K_s}$ is a commutative algebra called the \textbf{spherical Hecke algebra} of $G_0$.
+This algebra can be explicitly described through the Satake isomorphism: indeed, if $W^{v}$ denotes the Weyl group of $G_{0}$ and $Q^{\vee}$ is the coweight lattice of $G_{0}$, then $\mathcal{H}_s$ is isomorphic to the subalgebra $\C[Q^\vee]^{W^v}$ of $W^{v}-$invariant elements in the group algebra of $(Q^\vee,+)$.
+A second interesting choice is when $K = K_{I}$ is an Iwahori subgroup of $G_0$: then $\mathcal{H}:=\HH_{K_I}$ is called the \textbf{Iwahori-Hecke algebra} of $G_0$.
+This algebra comes with a basis (called the Bernstein-Lusztig basis) indexed by the affine Weyl group of $G_{0}$ and such that the product of two elements of this basis can be expressed via the Bernstein-Lusztig presentation \cite{lusztig1989affine}.
+This presentation enables us to compute the center of~$\mathcal{H}$ and to check that it is isomorphic to the spherical Hecke algebra of $G_{0}$.
+These results can be summarized as follows:

-where $S$ is the Satake isomorphism and $g$ comes from the Bernstein-Lusztig basis.
-The aim of this article is to study the extension of this theory to the Kac-Moody setting.
+where $S$ denotes the Satake isomorphism and $g$ comes from the Bernstein-Lusztig basis.